Our Community

 2. Focusing on Freedom of Expression and Civil Discourse: We will encourage community members to engage with difficult topics while they deepen their capacity as curious, civil, and intellectual human beings.
 This position protects and nurtures our commitment to freedom of expression and civil discourse, focusing on teaching our students how to think and not what to think.
 To be clear, freedom of expression does not permit engaging in hateful acts or speech.

-*We recognize McDonough School for their work in creating this language and framework and thank them for their willingness to share it with The Bush School so that we can provide guidelines for passionate, reasoned debate, and an intellectually stimulating environment for our students.
+*We recognize McDonogh School for their work in creating this language and framework and thank them for their willingness to share it with The Bush School so that we can provide guidelines for passionate, reasoned debate, and an intellectually stimulating environment for our students.

 Mission